-If you have a dependent and they move outside of the service area, their coverage outside of the service area will be limited to emergency and urgent conditions for both medical and pharmacy services.
+If you have a dependent outside of the service area, their coverage outside of the service area will be limited to emergency and urgent conditions for both medical and pharmacy services.

-4. Paying for eligible health services-the general requirements

-There are several general requirements for the plan to pay any part of the expense for an eligible health service.
-They are:

-- The eligible health service is medically necessary. - You get the eligible health service from a network provider. - You or your provider preauthorizes the eligible health service when required.
+- Paying for eligible health services the general requirements There are several general requirements for the plan to pay any part of the expense for an eligible health service.
+They are: - The eligible health service is medically necessary. - You get your care from: - Your PCP. - Another network provider after you get a referral from your PCP. - You or your provider preauthorizes the eligible health service when required.

-You will find details on medical necessity and preauthorization requirements in the Medical necessity and preauthorization requirements section.
+You will find details on medical necessity, referral and preauthorization requirements in the Medical necessity, referral and preauthorization requirements section.
 You will find the requirement to use a network provider and any exceptions in the Who provides the care section.